 After the 800 ms, the control IC measures the mains voltage.
-If the mains voltage exceeds the brownin level, the control IC activates the PROTECT pin current source and the internal voltage sources connected to the CTRL pin.
-When the voltages on these pins reach a minimum level, the soft-start capacitor on the ISENSE pin is charged and the system starts switching again.
+If the mains voltage exceeds the brownin level, the control IC activates the internal voltage sources connected to the CTRL pin.
+When the voltage on the CTRL pin reaches a minimum level, the soft start capacitor on the ISENSE pin is charged and the system starts switching again.

-The $V{CC}$ is continuously regulated to the $V{startup}$ level until the output voltage is within the regulation level again.
+The V{CC} is continuously regulated to the $V{startup}$ level until the output voltage is within the regulation level again.

-8.6.7 Latched protection
+8.6.6 Latched protection

-If a protection is triggered and the system enters the latched protection mode, the $V{CC}$ is continuously regulated to the $V{startup}$ level via the HV current source.
+If a protection is triggered and the system enters the latched protection mode, the V{CC} is continuously regulated to the $V{startup}$ level via the HV current source.
 As long as the AC voltage remains, the system does not switch.